|

 rapidly approaching, Sabbah quietly turns sideways in the barn aisle blocking it.

-was between her and the runaways.
-The big horses slowed and stopped and allowed
+He stood between her and the runaways.
+The big horses slowed, stopped and allowed

 recapture.
 We walked in as the shaken “Mom” kept exclaiming what a wonderful